 And I’m always testing new cookie recipes.
 Espresso Cookies are my new favorite!

 To find recipes for our guests’ favorite cookies, as well as breakfast dishes and much more, here’s an index to the recipes we’ve posted.
 Look for our famous Bottger Mansion Chocolate Chip Cookies, Molasses Sugar Cookies (so easy, and the recipe is older than my daughter…), and Orange-Pecan Cookies, among many others.

 come stay with us at the Bottger Mansion of Old Town

 We have an amazing historic house, comfortable rooms, modern amenities, and breakfast that guests never forget!
-And if you read all the way through this post for fabulous Espresso Cookies, you know you’ll find wonderful cookies in the afternoon.
+And if you read all the way through this post for fabulous Espresso Cookies, you know you’ll find wonderful cookies upon your arrival.

 The Bottger Mansion is located in historic Old Town, right in the center of Albuquerque.
 We’re just steps away from restaurants, museums, shops and galleries.

 If you love the outdoors, look no farther than Albuquerque for hot air ballooning, hiking, and bicycling under our amazing blue skies.
 If you want a great experience, adventure starts here!